dgaydukov/cert-aws/sa/files/sa.md

 CT - service that logs activity of your aws account (who made request, what params were passed, when and so on..).
 It's useful for compliance, when you need to ensure that only certain rules have ever been applied.
 There are 3 types of logs:
 * management events - api calls to modify aws resources (create ec2/s3 and so on...)
-* data events - api calls to modify actual data (s3 get/put/delete object + lambda calls)
+* data events - api calls to modify actual data (not included by default).
+There are 3 types of events:
+    * S3 - `GetObject/DeleteObject/PutObject`
+    * lambda - `Invoke`
+    * dynamoDB - `GetItem/PutItem/DeleteItem/UpdateItem`
+Just like management events you can either select Read/Write events.
+You can either choose all s3 (including all future) buckets or select buckets manually
 * insights events - CT use ML (Machine Learning) to determine any anomaly (like spike in some api calls) and notify you By default:
 * log files delivered within 15 minutes of account activity